syncfusion-content/winui-docs/winui/DataGrid/Column-Types.md

 #### Normal

-To allow editing and perform input validation only after editing is completed, set `EditMode` property value as `Normal`.
+To allow editing and perform input validation only after editing is completed, set the `EditMode` property value as `Normal`.

-For more information refer [here](https://help.syncfusion.com/winui/time-picker/localization-and-formatting#edit-time-using-free-form-editing)
+For more information refer [here](https://help.syncfusion.com/winui/time-picker/localization-and-formatting#edit-time-using-free-form-editing).

 #### Mask

 To allow editing and perform input validation as user edits the time value, set `EditMode` property value as `Mask`.
-Default value for `EditMode` property is `Mask`.
+The default value for `EditMode` property is `Mask`.

-For more information refer [here](https://help.syncfusion.com/winui/time-picker/localization-and-formatting#edit-time-using-mask-mode)
+For more information refer [here](https://help.syncfusion.com/winui/time-picker/localization-and-formatting#edit-time-using-mask-mode).

 #### None
-You can Disable the editing in edit part by setting `EditMode` Property as `None`.
+You can disable the editing in edit part by setting the `EditMode` Property as `None`.

 ### Select time as you scroll spinner

-If you want to hide the submit button and select the time directly from the dropdown time spinner without clicking the `Ok` button, use the `ShowSubmitButtons` property value as `false`.
+If you want to hide the submit button and select the time directly from the drop-down time spinner without clicking `Ok`, set the `ShowSubmitButtons` property value as `false`.
 The default value of `ShowSubmitButtons` property is `true`.

 {% tabs %}
 {% highlight xaml %}